-We combine studies on wild migrants with controlled experiments on long-term captive migrants to understand A) the endocrine regulation of migratory behaviour, and B) the physiological adaptations to and consequences of migration.
-As model species we use the northern wheatear (Oenanthe oenanthe), which is an obligatory long-distance migrant, and the common blackbird (Turdus merula), a partial migrant that travels only short distances.
-In our studies we focus on stopovers, which are periods of rest and fuel replenishment in between flight bouts.
+We combine studies on wild migrants with controlled experiments on long-term captive migrants to understand the endocrine regulation of migratory behaviour, and the physiological adaptations to and consequences of migration.
+In our studies we focus on stopovers, which are periods of recovery and fuel replenishment in between flight bouts.
 Field studies are conducted on Helgoland, a small island in the North Sea some 50km from the German coast, where many migrants make stopovers.
 In the lab, at the Institute of Avian Research (IfV), stopovers can be simulated by fasting the captive migrants and subsequently refeeding them.

 Some of the questions we address are: